mattbourke/async-sha256-native-crypto/README.md

 This package contains a async sha256 function using the native crypto API.
 Calling this function with an 'await' requires the code to be within a async block, see the below examples.

+## Note:
+This requires a modern browser that supports native crypto.

 ## Installation

 ```bash